Will Self @ Manchester Literature Festival

 The literary culture is one that is being left behind, reading novels is not an activity that is filtering into the lives of young people.
 Web-based artforms are progressively taking over the role of literature in young people’s lives.
 Self argues that the literary culture is becoming more and more precious as it begins to slide away.

 Here are the three main points I took away from Will Self’s talk at Manchester Literature Festival:

 (i) The internet is a clear barrier to creative writing.
 Creative writing is thinking in words, not describing the image that google is showing you.
 When writing a description you lose your poetic prose.

 (ii) Wandering off aimlessly is a very subversive thing to do for one’s own personal economy.
 “No city should be so large that an individual is not able to walk out of it in the morning.”
 A flâneur is a figure of privilege and leisure, with the time and money to amble around the city at will.
 He is both stimulated and agitated by the buzz and hum of the city, the crowd; he is both part of and separate from the urban spectacle, both actor and observer.

 (iii) A novel is the most impersonal, inclusive, and yet weirdly intimate place you can be.

 The only criticism I took away from the evening was Self’s reluctance to break down his trains of thought into dialogue that was more digestible for the audience.
-Self’s use of language was decadent at times, and made me think of my English Literature at school drilling in George Orwell’s six rules for tight prose:
+Self’s use of language was decadent at times, and made me think of my English Literature at school drilling in George Orwell’s six rules for tight prose.